srcdev888/AppSecRepository/tfs/README.md

 | IGNORE_FP | ignore result flagged 'false-positive'; not imported |

 7. Execute the python script, it will;
-  - import in 'New' issues found in the report as work item
+  - import in 'New' & 'High' severity issues found in the report as work item
   - flag existing work item as 'Resolved' if no longer found in report

 ## References